 When Britain entered the Great War, Tom quickly re-enlisted for duty 9th November 1914.
 Rejoining his old Sherwood Foresters Regiment while relatively still young at 32, time served infantry experience as a veteran soldier of the Boer War qualified promotion from Private 6285 to 4th Battalion Sergeant 18659.

-Although there's little record spanning WWI service, his leather strapped whistle offered one lasting momento.
-This reads makers stamp AD Courcy & Co 1916.
+His leather strapped whistle offered one lasting memento.
+That reads makers stamp AD Courcy & Co 1916.
 A Victory Medal is of course amongst a prized collection from "THE GREAT WAR FOR CIVILISATION 1914-1919".
-Topped however by the aforementioned much rarer Distinguished Medal of Conduct awarded in Huthwaite to a double veteran.
+Topped however by the aforementioned much rarer Distinguished Medal of Conduct awarded in Huthwaite.

 His majesty the KING has been graciously pleased to approve of the award of the Distinguished Conduct Medal to the undermentioned Non-Commissioned Officer for act of Gallantry and Devotion to Duty in the Field:-